Monday – Friday 09:00 to 18:30

 - Please bring records of any past vaccinations you have received to your appointment.

-- If you wish to have a chaperone accompany you during your travel health consultation then we are happy to facilitate this.
+- If you wish to have a chaperone accompany you during your consultation, please let us know and we will arrange this.

 - We do not charge any consultation fees, however should you attend an appointment and not require any vaccines or medicines, a £20 consultation fee shall apply.